-- 6.1.
-Entry into tanks and working in them requires a work permit, to be signed by the supervisor. - 6.2.
-Isolate the tank from the circuit and prepare it for the cleaning/repair operation by locking-out power feeds, etc. - 6.3.
-Disconnect all in- and outgoing pipes of the tank after emptying and after closing the valves in question.
-Cover the ends of the pipes with a cap or a blind flange to protect against "human errors" or unsuspected leaks. - 6.4.
-Empty, dry and purge the tank of all solvent vapours.
+- Entry into tanks and working in them requires a work permit, to be signed by the supervisor. - Isolate the tank from the circuit and prepare it for the cleaning/repair operation by locking-out power feeds, etc. - Disconnect all in-and outgoing pipes of the tank after emptying and after closing the valves in question.
+Cover the ends of the pipes with a cap or a blind flange to protect against "human errors" or unsuspected leaks. - Empty, dry and purge the tank of all solvent vapours.
 Warm air purging (1 to 2 days, observing local emission regulations) is suggested until tests with a solvent detector (e.g. Dräger tube or similar) indicate that it is safe.
 Cleaning of the tank is carried out (after purging) by filling with water and draining.
 Dirt is sprayed away from the walls by means of high-pressure water.

-Rinsing water containing chlorinated solvents should be disposed of according to local regulations.

-- 6.5.
-Ventilate the tank during the entire cleaning or repairing operation, with proper attention to observing local air quality standards.
+Rinsing water containing chlorinated solvents should be disposed of according to local regulations. - Ventilate the tank during the entire cleaning or repairing operation, with proper attention to observing local air quality standards.
 In practice this is done by opening the inlet at the bottom of the tank and placing the ventilator on top of the manhole above the tank; in this way air is circulated through the tank.
-Do not use air from compressed air systems for this purpose. - 6.6.
-In case operators have to enter the tank during this cleaning, a qualified person has to determine that there is no oxygen deficiency.
+Do not use air from compressed air systems for this purpose. - In case operators have to enter the tank during this cleaning, a qualified person has to determine that there is no oxygen deficiency.
 In principle, entering the tank should wait until the chlorinated solvent concentration has decreased below the national Occupational Exposure Level (OEL) value.
-If in exceptional situations the chlorinated solvent vapour concentration is higher than the Occupational Exposure Level value, fresh air masks or self-contained breathing equipment (air respirator) should be used. - 6.7.
-The people in the tank should be equipped with a rescue harness and lifeline.
-There must always be a qualified man outside at the manhole, who will keep the people in the tank under constant observation, and to get assistance in case of unforeseen emergency situations. - 6.8.
-An air respirator or self-contained breathing apparatus of which proper operation has been checked, together with a rescue harness and air-line should always be nearby, regardless of the type of respiration equipment or air supply inside the tank. - 6.9.
-Anyone entering the tank for rescue purposes should be equipped with an externally supplied air respiration. - 6.10.
-More specific local regulations and laws may be applicable.
+Self-contained breathing equipment (air respirator) is always highly recommended when entering confined spaces such as tanks. - The people in the tank should be equipped with a rescue harness and lifeline.
+There must always be a qualified man outside at the manhole, who will keep the people in the tank under constant observation, and to get assistance in case of unforeseen emergency situations. - An air respirator or self-contained breathing apparatus of which proper operation has been checked, together with a rescue harness and air-line should always be nearby, regardless of the type of respiration equipment or air supply inside the tank. - Anyone entering the tank for rescue purposes should be equipped with an externally supplied air respiration. - More specific local regulations and laws may be applicable.